Last updated 15th February 2021

 References in the statement to “forced labour” means any conduct which is an offence under Part I of that Act including slavery, servitude, any type of forced or compulsory labour and trafficking for the purposes of exploitation.

 Sophis Inc Ltd trading as INRO, is a provider of luxury goods and accessories in the retail sector.
-Sophis Inc Ltd is an English Limited company (company number 7469994) having its registered office at 207 Regent Street, Mayfair, London W1B 3HH, United Kingdom.
+Sophis Inc Ltd is an English Limited company (company number 7469994) having its registered office at Alfies, 2nd Floor, Studio G, 13-25 Church Street, Marylebone, London, NW8 8DT, United Kingdom.

 The issue of forced labour